|

 He wanted to fry donuts, and found the recipe through his favorite food YouTuber, Nerdy Nummies or something.
 We went to the store together with the list.
 We got the ingredients and then I pretty much left him alone, just checking in now and again.
 Mostly, leaving him alone.
 He enjoys baking.
 I do not.

-me, I've got mostly sneak shots.
-Here he's in
+Due to his shyness around cameras operated by me, I've got mostly sneak shots.
+Here he's in the process of mixing with a friend's help. |

 I am absolutely the worst person to teach him how to bake because everything about the process requires a constant state of awareness and a technical accuracy in measurement.
 I don’t really know the meanings of strange phrases like ‘beat until eggs are thicker’ even though they always are runny, and the reason why it’s important to sift flour when sifting flour is called for.
 Also, it requires a lot of ingredients, bowls, kitchenware, pans, pots, things… and when it’s all done, the kitchen is covered in flour and someone has to do all the cleaning.
 I also get really bored after I bake the first two cookie sheets of cookies.
 The thought of filling out just one more cookie sheet becomes overwhelming and exhausting and I need to lie down and take a nap instead.